ddnexus/pagy/docs/extras/calendar.md

 _If you use `ElasticSearchRails`, `Searchkick`, `Meilisearch` the `collection` argument is just the Array of the captured search arguments that you passed to the `Model.pagy_search` method.
 That array is what pagy uses internally to setup its variables before passing it to the standard `Model.search` method to do the actual search._

-So you should use what you need from the `collection` array and do your own `Model.search(...)` in order to get the starting and ending local `Time` objects array to return.
+So you should use what you need from the `collection` array and do your own `Model.search(...)` in order to get the starting and ending local `Time`/`TimeWithZone` objects array to return.

 ### pagy_calendar_filter(collection, from, to)